Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Gaussian process samples for multi-objective optimization

 The latter treats the set of initial samples for MOBO as a small population that evolves.
 This evolution is typically driven by a non-dominated sorting algorithm that identifies a set of non-dominated solutions from the current population to form the current approximate Pareto front, and an acquisition function that guides the search to improve the quality of the current approximate Pareto front.
 Notable MOBO acquisition functions in this sphere include the expected hypervolume improvement \citep{Emmerich2006}, expected Euclidean distance improvement \citep{Keane2006}, $\mathcal{S}$-metric \citep{Ponweiser2008}, Pareto-frontier entropy search \citep{Suzuki2020}, and differentiable expected hypervolume improvement \citep{Daulton2020}.

-Efficiently GP-TS via posterior sample functions of the objective functions can be used for MOBO \citep{Bradford2018}.
+Efficiently GP-TS via posterior sample functions of the objective functions can be used for MOBO \citep{Bradford2018,Maddox2021}.
 One solution strategy is to apply GP-TS to the SO problems associated with all possible combinations of the weights from the weight-based approaches.
 In the following section, we describe another solution strategy in which GP-TS is combined with a population algorithm, the hypervolume indicator, and a non-dominated sorting algorithm to find approximate Pareto fronts for MO problems.
+Note that while we focus on uncorrelated objective functions, posterior sample functions can also be generated from multi-output GPs to consider correlations between the objective functions \citep{Maddox2021}.